Colic in Babies

 Ask for and accept help from family and friends who can take care of your baby for a short period, giving you a much-needed break

-Don’t feel guilty about comforting your baby.
-You are not spoiling her.
-By holding her, you are trying to make her feel better, and eventually the colic will subside.
+Don’t feel guilty about soothing your baby.
+You are not spoiling them.
+By holding and comforting them, you are trying to make them feel better, and eventually the colic will subside.

 No matter how upset or frustrated you might feel when your baby is crying, remember that you’re doing a great job as a parent.
 Soon enough, this colicky phase will pass, and you can get through this.